mvallim/kubernetes-under-the-hood/documentation/kube-dashboard.md

 ttl-controller-token-q5p9n                       kubernetes.io/service-account-token   3      179m
 ```

-Now you can see the token of `cluster-admin-dashboard` with name `cluster-admin-dashboard-token-q89fp`
+Now you can see the service account token of `cluster-admin-dashboard` with name `cluster-admin-dashboard-token-q89fp`

+To get token we describe `cluster-admin-dashboard-token-q89fp`

 ```
 kubectl describe secret cluster-admin-dashboard-token-q89fp -n kube-system